 Safeguarding Information and Property

-IWG expects Suppliers not to misuse or misappropriate IWGs’ physical assets and proprietary information.
-All such information and data must be kept confidential and protected from any unauthorized access, destruction, use, modification, and disclosure, through appropriate organizational and technical controls.
+IWG expects Suppliers not to misuse or misappropriate IWG’s physical assets and proprietary information.
+All such information and data must be kept confidential and protected from any unauthorised access, destruction, use, modification, and disclosure, through appropriate organisational and technical controls.
 Suppliers must respect the intellectual property rights of all third parties.

 Reporting Concerns and Non-retaliation

-All workers (whether directly employed or not) are provided with means by which to raise their concerns about any of these requirements.
+All employees (whether directly employed or not) are provided with means by which to raise their concerns about any of these requirements.

-Processes are in place to ensure that workers who raise concerns and speak up in good faith are protected from retaliation.
+Processes are in place to ensure that employees who raise concerns and speak up in good faith are protected from retaliation.

 Treat employees with dignity and respect

-IWG expects Suppliers to establish a safe, respectful, and inclusive workplace for their workers.
-All workers are treated with respect and dignity.
-No worker is subject to any threats, bullying, or unlawful harassment of any type, including emotional, physical, or sexual harassment.
+IWG expects Suppliers to establish a safe, respectful, and inclusive workplace for their employees.
+All employees are treated with respect and dignity.
+No employee is subject to any threats, bullying, or unlawful harassment of any type, including emotional, physical, or sexual harassment.
 IWG expects Suppliers not to discriminate against any person or group of people in its hiring and employment practices, codes of conduct, programs, services, compensation, advancement, discipline, termination, or retirement or in any other aspect of its operations or activities on the basis of that person or group of people's personal characteristics or attributes.